rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: GBM builds an ensemble of weak learners (typically decision trees) sequentially, where each new tree corrects the errors of the previous ones.

+**Cost Function**: The cost function used in GBM is the Mean Squared Error (MSE) between the predicted and actual values.

 **Example**: Forecasting the volume of spam emails to adjust spam filter thresholds dynamically.

 ##### Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM)
 **When to Use**: Use RNNs and LSTMs for time series data with long-term dependencies and sequential patterns.

 **How It Works**: RNNs and LSTMs are types of neural networks designed to handle sequential data, capturing dependencies and patterns over time.

+**Cost Function**: The cost function used in RNNs and LSTMs is typically the Mean Squared Error (MSE) between the predicted and actual values.

 **Example**: Detecting anomalous sequences in system logs that may indicate a security breach.